Screenly/zapier/docs/developer-documentation.md

    - ESLint and Prettier are configured
    - Formatting is automatically handled on commit
+   - Run `npm run format:check` to check code formatting
-   - Run `npm run format` to manually format code
+   - Run `npm run format:fix` to manually format code

 3. **Testing**